praeclarumjj3/BackBone-Profile/README.md

 ## 5. Results

-All the experiments are performed on a single **12 GB GeForce RTX 2080 Ti** with a single image as input.
+All the experiments are performed on a single **12 GB GeForce RTX 2080 Ti** with a `batch size=1` and 300 iterations.

-### Inference Time
+### Inference Time (GPU)

+- All the experiments are performed on a single **12 GB GeForce RTX 2080 Ti**.

+- For `25 iterations` at the start, the period is considered as a [GPU-warm-up session](https://deci.ai/the-correct-way-to-measure-inference-time-of-deep-neural-networks/).

 - The stats are from the files in **Resnet-x's** corresponding `resnetx_stats/` folder; where `x ∈ {18, 34, 50, 101}`.